Articles for Translators

 This

-text types in translation by using machine translation (MT)
+types in translation by using machine translation (MT) errors analysis

-errors analysis and post-MT editing.
-We conducted an MT-based
+and post-MT editing.
+We conducted an MT-based project on twenty

-Students were asked to analyze lexical-specific and syntactic-level
+to analyze lexical-specific and syntactic-level problems in the

-problems in the MT outputs of informative, evocative and expressive
+MT outputs of informative, evocative and expressive text types…

 Read